hrshtv/Cellular-Automatons/README.md

   - `BrianWorld.h` : Implementation of Brian's Brain
   - `ConwayWorld.h` : Implementation of the Conway's Game of Life
   - `WireworldWorld.h` : Implementation of Wireworld

+---

+*(This was done as a lab assignment for CS154: Abstractions and Paradigms for Programming Lab, Spring 2021, IIT Bombay)*